2026 Summit Recap

 Contact: cecs@aacounty.org | (410) 222-1785

-This year’s summit will include sessions on advocacy, board recruitment, legislation affecting associations, county services, and more.
-Attendees will also have the option to participate in a special on-site stormwater field tour at Anne Arundel Community College following the main program.
+This year’s summit included sessions on advocacy, board recruitment, legislation affecting associations, county services, and more.
+Attendees also had the option to participate in a special on-site stormwater field tour at Anne Arundel Community College following the main program.

 County Executive Steuart Pittman will share what he’s learned about engaging communities from his experiences both inside and outside of government.
 He will analyze wins, losses, and challenges to come.